stata2r/stata2r.github.io/src/fixest/README.md

 ## Panel

-Note you don't need to specify panel.vars if you make your data a panel dataset before running the regression using the `panel` function.
-For example, you can use `panel(dat, ~ id + var)`.
+**Note:** You don't need to specify your panel variables globally and this functionality is mostly for convenience features associated with time-series operations like leads and lags.
+You can also use `panel(dat, ~ id + var)` to do so on-the-fly in your regression call.
+But Laurent, the **fixest** author, recommends setting the panel ID globally when applicable, so that's what we do below.

 ### Lag variables